Business, Life, World

-Americas, Asia-Pacific, Canada, Editor's Choice, Pakistan, Politics
+Americas, Canada, Opinion, Politics

-Africa, Asia-Pacific, Editor's Choice, Human Rights
+Africa, Asia-Pacific, Human Rights, Editor's Choice

 “Roads blocked with the barriers, policemen on all the entry points of the city, strict checking of the public and some of the city´s major roads closed for general public.
 A convoy of 20-25 vehicles, with many of them having the traditional red-blue lights, entered the city.
 It was the leading political figure of a developing country from South Asia, who was to address a corner meeting in one of the major cities of the country”.

 It may be dreadful, but kidnapping a girl as young as 18 for a forced marriage is not only a thing of the movies.
 It happens right before our eyes and amidst all the campaigns for the alleviation of crimes and the progress of our defenses, the abduction of women around the world for the purpose of a forced marriage to their captors remains unstopped.
 Bride kidnapping and forced marriage is still a reality for many people on our earth.